 If ten minutes sounds like a stretch, clutter and cleanliness are scientifically linked to mental health, with people with cleaner houses tending to be happier and healthier.

 The idea is simple – by keeping your bedroom clean, you create a relaxing space that you enjoy spending time in.
 Your bedroom transforms from a cluttered, drab mess into a light, serene space where you can unwind.
+And if you really can’t face that first attempt at it, why not consider one off cleaning London to get it into ship-shape and then you can keep on top of it.

 Here’s how cleaning your bedroom helps you rest better: